ejazahm3d/insta-rust-svelte/README.md

 1. SvelteKit
 2. Tailwind for UI
-3. Redux Toolkit Query for querying, caching and revalidating.
+3. Redux Toolkit Query for querying, caching and revalidation.

 ### Devops